Photon-photon interactions in Rydberg-atom arrays

 where $\hat{\sigma}_{\alpha\beta}^{(j)}=|\alpha_j\rangle\langle \beta_j|$ denote the projection and transition operators for the $j$th atom, $g$ denotes the atom-photon coupling strength.
 The probe-field amplitude follows the paraxial wave equation $[4\pi i\partial_z+\lambda\nabla_\perp^2]\mathcal{E}=0$, and is normalized such that $|\mathcal{E}|^2$ yields a spatial photon density.
 The remaining photonic dynamics can be integrated out to obtain a Hamiltonian

 and Liouvillian

 that describe the light-induced atomic interactions within the Born-Markov approximation \cite{Garcia2017PRA}.
 The interaction coefficients $J_{ij}$ and $\Gamma_{ij}$ for two atoms at positions ${\bf r}_i$ and ${\bf r}_j$ are determined by the Greens function tensor of the free-space electromagnetic field.
+The transition dipole moment involving a high-lying Rydberg state and a low lying state is very small such that the corresponding dipole-dipole interactions can be safely neglected.
+For example, a tenfold increase of the Rydberg-state quantum number would give a suppression of such inter-state dipole-dipole interactions by 6 orders of magnitude.
 Knowing the dipolar field from each atom, one can readily reconstruct the mean values and correlation functions of the photonic field from the solution, $\hat{\rho}$, of the driven atomic many-body dynamics.
-While this yields the entirety of the emitted light field, we focus here on its projection onto the single transverse mode of the driving field $\mathcal{E}$.
+While this yields the entirety of the emitted light field, we focus here on its projection onto the single transverse mode, $\mathcal{E}({\bf r})$, of the driving field.
 This yields simple relations